-For the engine to crank, the parking brake must be on, the PTO (blades) off and traction levers in the neutral lock position.
-Sit in the seat and check, one by one, if the engine will crank with the parking brake off, the blades on, and either traction lever out of neutral lock.
+For the engine to crank, the parking brake must be ON, the PTO (blades) OFF.
+Stand on the operator platform and check, one by one, if the engine will crank with the parking brake OFF or the PTO (Blades) ON.